Wendy Zhou, ND

 Our digestive system hosts over 500+ species of bacteria and over 100 trillion individual bacteria.
-This bacteria combined makes up the microbiome and this mini-biosphere is essential for human health, immunity, and nutrition.
+This bacteria combined make up the microbiome and this mini-biosphere is essential for human health, immunity, and nutrition.
 Having good gut bacteria is a privilege.
 Maintaining a good gut microbiome requires a lot of work since many factors in our daily lives may temporarily or permanently disrupt this delicate balance.
 There are many well-researched and scientifically supported articles regarding the use of probiotics.
 Even though there are many species, only a handful of probiotic strains have been clinically proven to help with human health.
 The different bacterial strains are introduced depending on specific health concerns.

 Some risk factors for gut microbe imbalances:

 - Method of birth (ie. C-section or natural birth)

 - Stress (chronic)

 |Pregnant women||– Adding a daily probiotic may decrease the risk of preterm birth, pre-eclampsia, gestational hypertension, gestational weight gain.
 1|

 – Positive impact on pregnancy outcomes1

 |Children (0-5)||– Exposure to healthy bacteria during delivery may positively or negatively influence a child’s healthy development, both short-term and long term.2,3|

 – Development of asthma, immune-related problems, skin issues, prevent childhood obesity, decrease risk for childhood autoimmune diseases (type 1 diabetes) etc2,3